 The Office of the United States Attorney for the District of New Jersey is seeking applications from attorneys who are willing to accept an unpaid temporary position that offers a valuable opportunity to gain exposure to the office while also obtaining litigation experience.

 Applications for support positions are accepted only when a vacancy occurs.
 All vacancy announcements are listed on this website and on www.usajobs.gov and www.usdoj.gov.
 Unsolicited applications are not accepted and are returned to applicants.
+No vacancy announcements are currently being posted as a result of the federal employee hiring freeze.

 US Attorney's Office - District of New Jersey